JohnSundell/ImagineEngine/README.md

 ## An easy to use API

-Besides being blazingly fast at rendering & updating your games, Imagine Engine aims to provide an easy to use API that anyone can learn.
-More APIs will be added over time, bug the engine already features a core set of features that we together can build new capabilities on top of.
+Besides its goal of being blazingly fast at rendering & updating your games, Imagine Engine aims to provide an easy to use API that anyone can learn - regardless of game development experience.
+More APIs will be added over time, but the engine already features a core set of features that we together can build new capabilities on top of.

 Here's what's in Imagine Engine today: